Last Updated on by

 - Organic brown rice concentrate

-These plant-based proteins are combined in order to deliver the maximum combination of nutrients and a specific amino acid profile.
+These plant-based proteins are combined in order to deliver the maximum combination of vitamins and minerals plus a specific amino acid profile.

 - and others…

-The result is a nutrient-packed, high-protein powder that is ideal for vegetarians and vegans looking to add more protein to their diet!
+The result is a nutrient-packed, high-protein powder to gain muscle mass that is ideal for vegetarians and vegans looking to add more protein to their diet and food combinations!